Tempo logotype

 Project managers and operations leaders across verticals

 Read the table as a shape, not a scorecard.
-ProjectManager is built to own the plan end to end.
-Tempo is built to govern plans that already live in Jira.
-If Jira is already the execution system for most of your delivery work, a standalone suite adds a parallel source of truth, and reconciliation cost comes along with it.
+If Jira is already the execution system for most of your delivery work, a standalone suite adds a parallel source of truth – and reconciliation cost comes along with it.

 How Tempo and ProjectManager approach AI and integrations

-ProjectManager's public positioning leans on breadth of integrations and multi-view planning more than a specific AI-agent layer.
+ProjectManager's public positioning leans on breadth of integrations and multi-view planning more than specific AI agents.
 Its Jira integration is described as task-level sync.

 For Atlassian-standardized organizations, the integration question is usually the deciding one.
-Do you want execution data flowing out of Jira into another tool, or reporting and governance flowing on top of Jira, where work already happens?
+Do you want execution data flowing out of Jira into another tool, or reporting and governance flowing on top of Jira?
+Teams already work in Jira.
+The choice is whether portfolio visibility follows the work or duplicates it.

 Top ProjectManager strengths